mg-m/questionnaireparser-danc/README.md

 # questionnaireparser
-extract data from fillable pdf forms
+extract data from fillable pdf forms (text and radiobuttons)